nbnlong2712/Web-app/docs/architecture/coding-standards.md

 - [ ] Env secrets not leaked to client.
 - [ ] A11y and performance budgets respected.
 - [ ] Barrel files contain re‑exports only.
+- [ ] No long-running processes (dev server, watchers) were run or introduced in the agent environment.
+- [ ] Steps requiring server/browser are marked **[MANUAL]**, with build/typecheck substitutes provided.

 ---